curv3d/curv/docs/language/Language.md

 The `null` value is identified with `undef` in OpenSCAD.

-When OpenSCAD code is executed by TeaCAD, operations that normally return NaN will actually return `null`.
-However, native TeaCAD numeric operations abort with a domain error if they can't compute a number.
+When OpenSCAD code is executed by Curv, operations that normally return NaN will actually return `null`.
+However, native Curv numeric operations abort with a domain error if they can't compute a number.
-For example, OpenSCAD `sqrt(-1)` returns `null` while TeaCAD `sqrt(-1)` aborts.
+For example, OpenSCAD `sqrt(-1)` returns `null` while Curv `sqrt(-1)` aborts.

 Unlike NaN, `null` doesn't mess with semantics of the equality operator.
 So `null==null` is `true`.
 This is so you can easily test if a function